R'than guv returns to Gehlot govt revised proposal on convening assembly session | Headlines

-Rajasthan Governor Kalraj Mishra on Monday returned to the Ashok Gehlot-led Congress government a cabinet note seeking an assembly session with fresh queries

-This is the second time that the governor has sought clarifications from the government
+Rajasthan Governor Kalraj Mishra on Monday returned to the Ashok Gehlot-led government a cabinet note seeking an assembly session and sought additional information.
+This is the second time that the governor has returned the proposal and sought clarifications from the state government.

 - READ MORE ON: